yusufarisoy/epoxy-advanced/README.md

 # Epoxy Advanced
-Best practices and advanced usages of Epoxy library written in Modular Architecture.
+Best practices and advanced usages (EditText & Forms) of Epoxy library written in Modular Architecture.

 I used [Rick and Morty API](https://rickandmortyapi.com) in this project.